-The reference sensor and the glass membrane of the Idronaut pH sensor must always be hydrated.
-Any period of dry storage longer than 24 hours will affect performance.
+The AMT pH and ORP sensor must always be hydrated.
+Any period of dry storage longer than several hours will affect performance and could damage the sensor.

 Check the sensor performance after any extended period of storage.

 Remove the storage cap before using the sensors.